 [The Card, a Story of Adventure in the Five Towns]*

 In a previous post ‘Strapped for cash’ debt was mentioned only with respect to that offered through credit and debit cards.
 This was quite deliberate, as it’s difficult to give a short account of the effect that poverty has on access to debt and on the consequences of debt on the poor.
 At its most simple, poverty increases the interest incurred on debt to compensate the lender for the increased risk of a default on the loan.
 Further impoverishing the already impoverished.
 Ethically Dendry may qualify as a 19th century loan shark (ethics never being his strong point) but although his interest rates were high the transactions were legitimate.
 Dendry charged higher interest rates on loans than those offered by many legitimate loan providers today and would now require a licence to operate.
 A licence only serving to make the transactions legal, setting no regulations on the loan interest charged.

 Despite the welfare reforms of the 20th century, there are still those whose debt situation drives them – often unwittingly – to contemporary loan sharks.
 Much has changed in 130 years, particularly societies perception of the indigent and the role of the state.
-Were he alive today and in a similar line of business, Dendry Machin would most likely open a shop on the high street.
+Were he alive today and in a similar line of business, Dendry Machin would most likely open a shop online.

 © Peter Barnett and Aasof’s Relections.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Aasof and Aasof’s reflections with appropriate and specific direction to the original content.